As an Amazon Associate I earn from qualifying purchases.

 Paring knives are typically used often, but due to their size, they can be easily misplaced.
 When they are misplaced, you may accidentally poke yourself on one of the blades.
 Whether they get mixed in with the forks, or thrown into the back-end of a drawer, we’d like to help you find a better way to optimize your storage.

-If you’re looking for good paring knives, we recommend the Henckles Classic Paring Knife.
+If you’re looking for good paring knives, we recommend the Henckels Classic Razor-Sharp 4-inch Paring Knife.

 Table of Contents